 You should not be pressured to join any particular KiwiSaver scheme.
 Be wary of KiwiSaver schemes being sold as part of a bundle of other services, with a special offer attached, or through door-to-door sales.
 Here are five questions to ask yourself before changing your KiwiSaver provider.
 If you've felt pressured to sign up for KiwiSaver, please let us know.

-Transferring New Zealand superannuation funds into KiwiSaver
+Transferring NZ superannuation funds into KiwiSaver

 If you are a New Zealander wanting to transfer money you have saved in a private or workplace superannuation scheme into a KiwiSaver scheme, you need to check the following: